domxjs/domx/packages/DataElement/README.md

     }
 }
 ```
-**Note:** The static `userLoggedInEvent` is a good pattern to use
+> The static `userLoggedInEvent` is a good pattern to use
 to expose what events a DataElement can handle.
 This is
 similar to action creators in Redux.
 They can be defined
-directly on the DataElement or in a separate file
+directly on the DataElement (or in a separate file
-if that works better for you.
+if that works better for you) and used by UI components
+to trigger events.

-The same goes for the static `defaultState` property.
+> The same goes for the static `defaultState` property.
 This allows
-for UI components to reference the `defaultState` for initialization
+for UI components to reference the `defaultState` for initialization.
-and events they need to dispatch.

 ### UI Component
 The `SessionData` element can be used in any UI component.